List of Taboos in Kisii Community

-10 Surprising Taboos in Kisii Community, List Of All the Forbidden Things among Abagusii People
+10 Surprising Taboos in Kisii Community, List Of the Forbidden Things

-African culture and traditions from centuries ago are still alive today because of their unceasing heritage.
-Among these are taboos in Kisii community to the western parts of Kenya.
-We are about to discover why these timeless customs and rituals are still letters of wisdom to the millennials.
+African culture and traditions from centuries ago are still effective because of their unceasing heritage.
+Among these are taboos in Kisii community settled in western Kenya.
+Let us explore why these timeless customs and rituals are still letters of wisdom among tribesmen.

 List of 10 taboos in Kisii community in Kenya

-1. Circumcised boys going into the bedroom of their parents
+1. Circumcised boys entering the bedroom of their parents

-For instance, circumcision marks an end to a boy walking into or looking to the master bedroom of their parents.
+For instance, circumcision marks an end to a boy walking into or looking into the master bedroom of their parents.

 Similarly, boys should not go into the bedroom of their sisters after undergoing a cut.

-Limiting mature men on the places they can visit after circumcision seeks to instil a sense of respect for those around them, especially close relatives.
+Limiting mature men to the places they can visit after circumcision seeks to instill a sense of respect for those around them, especially close relatives.

-Furthermore, it is a demonstration of corrupt behaviour that compares to seeing her nakedness.
+Furthermore, it is a demonstration of corrupt behavior that compares to seeing her nakedness.

-The old folks believed that fathers who entered the houses of their sons were no better that those going to bed with their daughters in laws.
+Old folks believe that fathers who enter the houses of their sons are no better than those going to bed with their daughters-in-law.

-Most importantly, the taboo sought to lessen the interference of fathers in the lives of their sons, while at the same time promoting their independence.
+Most importantly, the taboo seeks to lessen the interference of fathers in the lives of their sons, while at the same time promoting their independence.

 Visiting a mother-in-law all the time is unacceptable in Gusii land for reasons that many locals still agree with to this day.